 6. Automate your savings

 Automating your savings is also an excellent way to make sure you save.
 There’s two common ways to automate savings.
 The first option is using Patelco Online™ to set up an automatic transfer to your checking account each week, every two weeks or every month.
-Sign in and select the TRANSFERS widget.
+Sign in, hover over Transfer & Pay in the main menu, and then tap or click on Transfers to get started.

 The second option is talking to your employer about splitting your direct deposit.
 One portion would go into a checking account for your monthly expenses and the other portion would go into your savings account.